badlim104/textanalysis/README.md

 Here's a link to a paper about this analysis: http://bit.ly/2k4FJbp

 For questions/comments/feedback, feel free to send an email to projecttext1@gmail.com.
-I am always delighted to learn from people and discuss potential contributions.